 See them how they want to be seen

-Last item is see them how they want to be seen.
+The last item is to see them how they want to be seen.
 Sell them less on the product that you are selling the product or service that you’re selling and sell them on the idea of what they want to become.
-Like if they’re in the financial world and struggling financially, you sell the idea that they can have vacation with their family or they will be known as a successful entrepreneur.
-They want to be you know sitting in a coffee shop and in Paris being able to run their business and that is the reality obviously.
-For those of you that are running a full-time business online that is the reality.
+Like if they’re in the financial world and struggling financially, you sell the idea that they can have a vacation with their family or they will be known as a successful entrepreneur.
+They want to be you know sitting in a coffee shop and Paris being able to run their business and that is the reality.
+For those of you that are running a full-time business online, that is the reality.
 When you’re selling someone, it’s easy to get caught up in just selling the product or service that you’re trying to sell when it’s just like sort of selling what they want to become as a result of whatever product or service you are using.